-Once a year we have a new music festival entitled the New Sounds Festival.
-One concert on this festival consists of works by student composers.
+Once a year the School of Music hosts a music festival titled the New Sounds Festival.
+Two concerts during this festival consist of works by student composers.
 The student composer group is involved in the organization, promotion and production of the concert.
 Additionally, we have a variety of performances by visiting artists and composers.
 Recent years have included concerts by the premiere new music ensembles the International Contemporary Ensemble (ICE) and Dal Niente, Rome Prize recipient James Mobberley, and Dither Electric Guitar Quartet, among others.

-There are annual readings of student wind ensemble works every fall semester.
-There are annual readings of orchestral works by student composers each spring semester.
-Other ensembles will read student works when time permits.
+There are annual readings of student wind ensemble works every fall semester and readings of orchestral works by student composers each spring semester.
+The composition studio regularly organizes additional reading sessions with guest ensembles.